Blockstream/docs/liquid/node_setup.rst

 The applications listed above can be downloaded from the `Elements Github repository <https://github.com/ElementsProject/elements/releases>`_ as either an installation/setup package or as the contents of a compressed file.

-You will find variants for Linux, Windows, and MacOS.
+..
+Note:: After you have followed the install instructions below (you will find variants for Linux, Windows, and MacOS) do not run the software until you have followed the instructions in the Configuration section.

 Using the 0.17 release (the latest at time of writing) as an example: